 While every roadmap will be slightly different, the typical project roadmap will feature these elements:

-As a project typically has a defined start and end date, a project roadmap will feature an overview of the project schedule in the form of general tasks and project timelines.
-This can be further organised into different phases that help break down the timeline into sizeable chunks, typically aligned with the project lifecycle.
+As project roadmap will feature an overview of the project schedule in the form of tasks and project timelines.
+This can be further organised into different phases that help break down the timeline.
+These chunks are typically aligned with the project lifecycle.

-Milestones are specific points within the project life cycle that are predefined to help measure overall project progress towards its goal.
+Milestones are specific points within the project life cycle that are predefined to measure the progress of the project.
 It is often triggered by the completion or initiation of certain tasks within the project.
-Milestones help demarcate progress throughout the project and make it easier for other collaborating teams and stakeholders to grasp team progress.
+Milestones help demarcate progress throughout the project.
+Thus, they make it easier for other collaborating teams and stakeholders to grasp team progress.

-Dependencies show how different tasks are interrelated and visualize the necessary sequencing required to make project processes as optimised and streamlined as possible.
-With the help of simple lines that describe the various task relationships, teams can easily understand and prioritise the tasks that contribute the most to project completion.
+Dependencies show how different tasks are interrelated and visualise the necessary sequencing required.
+This visualisation can assist in optimising and streamlining project processes.
+With the help of simple lines that describe the various task relationships, teams can easily understand and prioritise tasks.

 Tasks and assignments

 The typical Gantt-style roadmap, tasks and assignments as represented as a singular bar with a defined start and end date.
-It outlines the different requirements for the task to be completed as well as the different resources and individuals assigned to the task itself.
-Task progress is often represented through a percentage completion bar that is often linked to the deliverable produced in the tasks.
+It outlines the different requirements for the task to be completed.
+In addition, it outlines the different resources and individuals assigned to the task itself.
+Task progress is often represented through a percentage completion bar that is linked to the deliverable produced in the tasks.
 By assigning each task to the right people, teams have a clear understanding of the roles and responsibilities within the overall project.